Frequently Asked Questions

 1. When will I get my surgery certificate?

 Generally 3-4 days after the application and co-payment are submitted.
-Surgery certificates are only issued for our participating vet clinic program.
+Surgery certificates are only issued for our participating vet clinic program, not for the transports.

 2. Does the surgery certificate get mailed via post office or email?

 The surgery certificate will be emailed.
 If you don’t have an email, the surgery certificate can be texted to you.
 If you don't check your email regularly, please don't provide your address.
-Please check your Spam folder before contacting us.
+Please check your spam in-box before contacting us.

 3. Does Fix Them All make the appointment for me, and if so, when?